frostyrez/Drone-Controller/README.md

 # Drone-Controller
-For my Masters Final Year Project at the University of Bath, I obtained a 75% (First) for the design of a robust non-linear Multiple-MPC-based controller to achieve the goal and title of the project, “Predictive Control of Autonomous Quadcopters”.
-See Report for a full breakdown, or below for a brief outline of the work carried out.
+For my Masters Final Year Project at the University of Bath, I obtained a **75% (First)** for the design of a robust non-linear Multiple-MPC-based controller to achieve the goal and title of the project, “Predictive Control of Autonomous Quadcopters”. **See Report for a full breakdown**, or below for a brief outline of the work carried out.

 This began with the derivation of a mathematical model of a standard quadcopter, comprising 16 states, 3 coordinate frames, and the equations relating them.
 State derivatives, forces and torques were then established, with the physical properties of the DJI F450 representing the quadcopter.